TIPM Test/Bypass Cable (Mini-Blade Fuses)

 |Build Your Own (Kit)||Yes||No||Yes||You'd like to solder/crimp your own add-a-circuit cables and save money to create a simple cable|

 Although many have used this cable as a long-term solution for more than 3+ years, we would prefer that you use it to temporarily bypass a faulty fuel pump relay.
-The reason for this decision is due to the excessive cost associated with crash testing a vehicle to determine if power is removed to the fuel pump during a crash.
 More information is located here.

 Download instructions for our Simple or Standard Test/Bypass Cable (mini-blade fuses) as shown at right.
 A printed color copy of these instructions is included with each order.